MicrosoftDocs/dynamics365smb-docs/business-central/ui-post-purchases.md

 Before you start to post, you can print a test report that contains all the information in the purchase order and indicates any errors there.
 To print the report, choose **Posting**, and then choose **Test Report**.

 > [!IMPORTANT]
 > When you post a purchase order for items, you can create both a receipt and an invoice.
 These can be done simultaneously or independently.
 You can also create a partial receipt and a partial invoice by completing the **Qty. to Receive** and **Qty. to Invoice** fields on the individual purchase order lines before you post.
-Note that you cannot create a purchase invoice for products or services that have not been received.
+Note that you cannot create a purchase invoice from a purchase order for products or services that have not been received.
 That is, before you can invoice, you must have recorded a receipt, or you must choose to receive and invoice at the same time.
-><!--So, in the last sentence above it says one thing, then in the first sentence below it seems to say another.
-Is that correct?-->
+>
 > To post a purchase invoice without recording a purchase receipt in [!INCLUDE[prod_short](includes/prod_short.md)], create the document on the **Purchase Invoices** page.
 Learn more at [Record Purchases with Purchase Invoices](purchasing-how-record-purchases.md).

 You can either post or post and print.
 If you choose to post and print, a report is printed when the order is posted.
 You can also choose the **Post Batch** action to post several orders at the same time.
 Learn more at [Post Multiple Documents at the Same Time](ui-batch-posting.md).